it-laborato/MDM_Lab/frontend/README.md

 ### [services](./services)

-CRUD functions for all Fleet entities (e.g. `query`) that link directly to the Fleet API.
+CRUD functions for all mdmlab entities (e.g. `query`) that link directly to the mdmlab API.

 ### [styles](./styles)